 Please note that we offer a free initial consultation.

-Should you have been offered a Settlement Agreement (which used to be known as Compromise Agreements) which you require independent advice on, then please call one of our employment law solicitors immediately on 0333 3010 700, or complete the questionnaire on the right hand side of this page.
-We will then arrange an appointment with you to go through the Settlement Agreement.
+Should you be in a constructive dismissal type situation, and been offered a Settlement Agreement (which used to be known as Compromise Agreements) which you require independent advice on, then please call one of our constructive dismissal solicitors immediately on 0333 3010 700, or complete the questionnaire on the right hand side of this page.
+Our constructive dismissal solicitors will then arrange an appointment with you to go through the Settlement Agreement.

 We have offices in Manchester, Cheshire, Liverpool, and throughout the country.
 Hence, should you require an in person appointment, then we should be able to arrange one for you at a local office.
 This would be with a specialist settlement agreement solicitor.
 However, should you not have time to get into a local office, then you can email a copy of the settlement agreement to us.
 We can then go through the settlement agreement with you over the telephone.
 This can done extremely quickly, often in less than a day.